soxueren/atsd/api/sql/README.md

 ### JOIN

-`JOIN` clause allows merging records for multiple metrics into one resultset, even if data collected for the underlying series is not synchronized on time.
+The `JOIN` clause allows merging records for multiple metrics into one resultset, even if data collected for the underlying series is not synchronized on time.

 The default `JOIN` condition is time, entity and series tags.
 The condition can be modified with `USING entity` clause in which case series tags are ignored, and records are joined on time and entity instead.